maoberlehner/markus-oberlehner-net/content/blog/reusing-logic-with-renderless-vue-frame-components.md

 date = "2019-02-10T06:18:18+02:00"
 title = "Reusing Logic With Renderless Vue.js Frame Components" description = "Learn how to build highly reusable renderless components for declarative data fetching and building form components." intro = "Reusing logic and keeping your codebase DRY should be one of your top priorities.
-In a Vue.js application components are the most important means of code reuse.
-But usually we think of components as a combination of markup, logic and CSS.
+In a Vue.js application, components are the primary means of code reuse.
+But usually, we think of components as a combination of markup, logic, and CSS.
 At first, it might not be very intuitive to use components to provide only logic and not render anything at all..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue", "Front-End Architecture"]